Only

-is that gold prices can not decrease much more for a long period of time
+Can gold prices decrease over a long period of time

 —————————————————————-